 The Christmas Tree in Tbilisi is quite spectacular!

 We danced the night away with the locals and we didn’t actually see any tourists at all.
 It was honestly one of the best New Year’s I’ve had in ages!

 If you’re up for going to a bar, Dive Bar at Fabrika is the place to go for both locals and tourists.

-So now we’ve got the basics covered, here’s the top 11 things to do in Tbilisi in Winter!
+So now we’ve got the basics covered, here’s the top 11 things to do in Tbilisi in Winter

-1. Free Walking Tour
+1. Free Walking Tour In Tbilisi

 It’s up to you how much you want to pay the guide as a tip but our guide was awesome so we gave him 20 GEL between us as it was New Year’s Eve as well.

-He took us to some of the most beautiful buildings in the old town and told us stories about them before showing us some great restaurants, the leaning tower and finishing off at the Sulphur Baths in Tbilisi.
+He took us to some of the most beautiful buildings in the old town and told us stories about them.
+At the end of the tour, he showed us some great restaurants, the leaning tower and finishing off at the Sulphur Baths in Tbilisi.

-2. Leaning Clock Tower
+2. Leaning Clock Tower In Tbilisi

-4. Old Town
+4. Visit Tbilisi Old Town

-5. Sulphur Baths
+5. Sulphur Baths In Tbilisi Are AMAZING!

 One of the biggest attractions in Tbilisi are the sulphur baths.
 The brick roofs which pop out near the main square of the old town are not to be missed!

 We got our own private room complete with sulphur bath, shower, changing area and bathroom which we paid 50 GEL for (AU$25) for.
 We also added in a massage each for an extra 20 GEL each (AU $10 each).
-Basically we got it all for under AU$50 for an hour in the sulphur bath.Inside our private room.
+Basically we got it all for under AU$50 for an hour in the sulphur bath.

 Things to note, bring swimmers with you.
 You can hire a towel for 5 GEL each if you need to.
-Also, you don’t need to hire the slippers, the rooms are pretty small and we didn’t find them slippery at all.Stevo getting a Georgian massage.
+Also, you don’t need to hire the slippers, the rooms are pretty small and we didn’t find them slippery at all.

 I’d also recommend wearing clothes that are easy to take off and put back on again.
 The room gets quite hot so you’ll want to put your clothes on quickly at the end of the session.
 If I were to go again, I’d wear some tracksuit bottoms or leggins rather than stiff, skinny jeans.
 It took me ages to get them on again!

-6. Peace Bridge
+6. Peace Bridge In Tbilisi

-7. Bank headquarters
+7. Bank Headquarters In Tbilisi

 8. The Rhike Park Building

-Narikala is an ancient fortress overlooking Tbilisi, consisting of two walled sections on a steep hill between the sulphur baths and the botanical gardens of Tbilisi.
+Narikala Castle is an ancient fortress overlooking Tbilisi, consisting of two walled sections on a steep hill between the sulphur baths and the botanical gardens of Tbilisi.
 On the lower court there is the recently restored St Nicholas church.

 You can get up to the castle by taking a cable car.
 We attempted to get a cable car on two occasions but there were a lot of people queueing so we didn’t go unfortunately.
 I wish we did this now looking back on it as the views would have been spectacular.

 I also read a bit about the newly converted Raddison Hotel which was originally a hotel until the war began.
 It then turned into a refugee apartment blocks before the Radison took it over.

 There wasn’t a lot going on in Kutaisi to write about although we went to a cool monastery below which was worth a visit.Gelati Monastery, near Kutaisi is definitely worth a visit.